a-barbera/Project-One-Group-7/README.md

 # Research Questions
  <b>Question One:  Which Countries are Most Influential on the Global Spotify Market?</b>

-Our analysis shows that the United States has the highest amount of total streams and accounts for 26% of total global streams.
+Our analysis shows that the United States has the highest amount of total streams and accounts for 21% of total global streams between the years of 2017 - 2021, significantly higher than any other individual region represented in our dataset.

 ![total streams per region](/Project-1/graphs/Countries_By_Streaming.png)
 ![global vs US top songs comparison](Project-1/graphs/Global_vs_US_top_songs_overall.png)
 ![bar chart, top ten countries total streams](Project-1/graphs/Top_Ten_Countries_by_Streaming.png)
 ![pie chart, Us vs. International streaming totals](Project-1/graphs/US_Streaming_Percentage.png)

 <b>Question Two: How do Rankings of Top Songs in the Top Streaming Country Compare to the Global Rankings?
 </b>

 In 2017, the US charts had 60% of the same top 100 songs as the global charts.